 Ganesh Chaturthi is the celebration of Ganesh's birthday.

-It's a 10 day long festival, marked by prayers, religious ceremonies, and large processions which ultimately culminates to a Visarjan on the last day.
+HOW: It's marked by prayers, religious ceremonies, and large processions which ultimately culminates to a Visarjan on the last day.
+Families bring Ganesh idols at home and worship the idol during the 10 days before immersing the idol in water.

 Ganesh wasn't born with an elephant head.
 It was essentially "the next best thing" that could be found to replace his (human) head after his father, Shiva, chopped it off in a fit of rage.
 It could be said that Ganesh was bestowed special powers as a result, to compensate for #dadguilt.